BOSTON (CBS) – Once the real snowbirds appear at the bird feeders you know winter is not far behind.

 Once you decide on an area to stay in you have more decisions to make.
 Do you rent or do you buy?

 Whatever you do, can your family get there easily if they want to visit?
 Is there something there that would attract the kids to come visit?
 Recreation facilities?
 Beaches?
 Boating?
 Golf courses?
 Shopping?
 Entertainment?

 Definitely in the beginning of this phase of your life renting is probably the best way to go.
 You are not locked into any major commitments or an area until you are sure this is where you want to spend the winters.

-The Juncos at my feeder are content; they know they can live in my trees and eat at my feeder all winter rent free!
+The Juncos have it easy; they know they can live in my trees and eat at my feeder all winter rent free!